funnyguy24188/shopforgirl/wp-content/plugins/woocommerce-dynamic-gallery/readme.txt

 * Dynamic Gallery is found on the WooCommerce Product Data meta on each products edit page
 * Thumbnails dimensions are set from the WooCommerce > Settings > Products > Display - Product Images - Product Thumbnail settings
 * Translation ready and fully compatible with WPMU
-* Free Version Support - We do basic support on the [wordpress.org forum](https://wordpress.org/support/plugin/woocommerce-dynamic-gallery) only when time permits.
-* Priority Support - If you want [priority (same day) support](https://a3rev.com/forums/forum/woocommerce-plugins/dynamic-gallery/) it is available by upgrading to the Premium version.

-= Dynamic Gallery Demo =

-View this [product page demo](http://responsi.a3de.info/shop/dynamic-gallery-free-version-demo/) - it will show you how Dynamic Gallery Free version will dramatically improve the default WooCommerce Product image display and engage your customers.

-= Premium Version Gallery Style Features =

-Once you see what the Free version does for your site and if you buy into the science that a great image display will increase your site sales conversion rate you will want the Premium version.
-Below are the advanced features of the Premium version.

-* Option to use manual scrolling instead of Auto on first page load
-* Option to change image transition from Vertical to Horizontal, Fade, Resize or none
-* Option to set time in seconds between image transitions
-* Option to set time in seconds that the transition effect takes
-* Option to set so that single images don't transition
-* Options for styling the Gallery container include, Background Colour, Border, Border Shadow, margin and padding
-* Option to turn OFF the ZOOM and START SLIDESHOW / STOP SLIDESHOW nav bar
-* Options for styling the nav bar including Font, Background colour, border, border shadow, margin, padding and Vertical separator
-* Options for styling the Caption text Container including Font, Background colour and transparency
-* Option to turn OFF the lazy Load Scroll Bar
-* Option to change the colour of the Lazy Load Scroll Bar

-= Premium Version Variation Galleries =

-* Fully integrated with WooCommerce Variations
-* Converts WooCommerce Variations from single image to multi image variation dynamic galleries
-* Add, move delete variation images right from the WooCommerce variation interface
-* Show 1 or multiple images of the variation that has been selected by the user

 = Localization =